 This paper submits that the letter written by former president Obasanjo to former President, Jonathan, was timely and a wake-up call to Nigerians.
-In essence, Obasanjo stated the obvious, and the reply he received from President Jonathan confirms that endemic grand corruption is the cancer of Nigeria and in the words of former World Bank's President, James Wolfensohn "we need to deal with the cancer of corruption" (Wolfensohn, Wolfensonn we need to deal with the cancer of corruption (wolfensonn, 1996).
-The onus is on Nigerians to rise up to the challenge and deal with the "cancer of corruption" and this call is rekindled by the recent assertions of President Muhammed Buhari (Sun, 12 December 2015) that "without our collective will to resist corrupt acts as a people, it will be difficult to win the war.
-Nigeria has been brought almost to her knees by decades of corruption war.
-Ingeria has been brought almost to her knees by decades of corruption and mismanagement of the public treasury.
+In essence, Obasanjo stated the obvious, and the reply he received from President Jonathan confirms that endemic grand corruption is the cancer of Nigeria and in the words of former World Bank's President, James Wolfensohn "we need to deal with the cancer of corruption" (Wolfensohn, 1996).
+The onus is on Nigerians to rise up to the challenge and deal with the "cancer of corruption" and this call is rekindled by the recent assertions of President Muhammed Buhari (The Sun: 12 December 2015) that "without our collective will to resist corrupt acts as a people, it will be difficult to win the war.
+Nigeria has been brought almost to her knees by decades of corruption and mismanagement of the public treasury.
 We must come to a point when we must all collectively say enough is enough.
-If this country will realise her potentials, and take her rightful place in the comity of nations, we must collectively fight corruption to a standstill.
+If this country will realise her potentials, and take her rightful place in the comity of nation, we must collectively fight corruption to a standstill.
 If we don't kill corruption, corruption will kill Nigeria".